Network Anomaly Detection in Cars: A Case for Time-Sensitive Stream Filtering and Policing: Macro-Benchmarking a Realistic Vehicle

 \subsection{Findings}

-Our macro-benchmarks used traces from common Internet attacks, which are likely to be seen at connected cars.
-Datasets specific to \ac{TSN} link layers have not been recorded, yet, and thus could not be fed into our vehicular environment.
 The macro-benchmarks confirm the results previously found in the application layer micro-benchmarks (s.
 Section \ref{sec:benchmark_v2}) for all evaluated scenarios.
 We find zero false positives in a realistic automotive setup with a strict, consistent \ac{PSFP} configuration based on a real car communication matrix.
 Real attacks are reliably detected in all scenarios, except for shaped data stream corruptions.
 Most importantly, traffic exceeding specification limits such as volumetric DoS attacks is fully identified.
 The data stream corruptions are not detectable on the link layer because the CBS traffic shaping at the attack source nodes enforce valid bandwidth usage.
 Undetected corruptions, however, are not breaking with configured specifications and should have lower risk in damaging \ac{QoS} of concurrent streams.
 Additionally, one scenario showed a successful detection of a corrupted shaped data stream through interference with concurrent traffic on the path to the second switch.
 This opens directions for further improving the detection in the future.